Rust-GCC/gccrs/gcc/config/i386/zn4zn5.md

 (define_cpu_unit "znver4-decode3" "znver4")

-;; Currently blocking all decoders for vector path instructions as ;; they are dispatched separetely as microcode sequence.
+;; Currently blocking all decoders for vector path instructions as ;; they are dispatched separately as microcode sequence.
 (define_reservation "znver4-vector" "znver4-decode0+znver4-decode1+znver4-decode2+znver4-decode3")

 ;; Direct instructions can be issued to any of the four decoders.